Dangerous Guests

 Dangerous Guests (Gefährliche Gäste) is a 1949 West German comedy film directed by Géza von Cziffra and starring Wolf Albach-Retty, Vera Molnar and Paul Kemp.
 It was made at the Wandsbek Studios of the Hamburg-based Real Film.
 The film's sets were designed by the art director Mathias Matthies.
 It was remade by von Cziffra in 1960 as the Austrian film Crime Tango.

+Synopsis

+Peter Anders has run out of money and is forced to put his villa up for sale.
+Three crooks move in, posing as employees of Peter, and set about their plan to sell the property for their own profit.
+However, the estate manager Amadeus and his daughter Inge are suspicious of these unexpected guests.